8 Tips on How to Stay Safe on a Cruise Ship Vacation

 Do not fraternize with crew members.

-If you are a victim of sexual assault, report the incident.
+If you are a victim of sexual assault on a cruise ship or boat, report the incident.

 4. Avoid Drinking to Excess